AP-Skill-Development-Corporation/VNITSW-Django/README.md

 Day-02[12-03-2024]:
 ===================
   - Python Concepts Overview (list,tuple and dictionary)
-  - Function and its types,user defined types overview
+  - Function and its types,user defined function types overview
   - Packages and Modules Overview with sample example on module import

 Day-03[13-03-2024]: